hbc/NGS_Data_Analysis_Course/sessionV/lessons/04_peak_calling_macs.md

 ## Running MACS2

 We will be using the newest version of this tool, MACS2.
 The underlying algorithm for peak calling remains the same, but it comes with some enhancements in functionality.
-One major difference on the computational end, is that for MACS the FDR for peaks were empirically determined whereas with MACS2 the FDR is computed using the Benjamini-Hochberg method.
+One major difference on the computational end, is that for MACS the FDR for peaks were empirically determined whereas with MACS2 the FDR is computed using the Benjamini-Hochberg method. *Note that relaxing the q-value does not behave as expected as it is partially tied to peak widths.
+Ideally if you relaxed the thresholds, you would simply get more peaks but with MACS2 relaxing thresholds also results in wider and wider peaks.*

 ### Setting up